flyteorg/flytesnacks/cookbook/integrations/external_services/snowflake/README.rst

 Snowflake
 ====

 Flyte backend can be connected with snowflake service.
-Once enabled it can allow you to query a snowflake service and retrieve typed schema (optionally).
+Once enabled it can allow you to query a snowflake service.
-This section will provide how to use the Snowflake Query Plugin using flytekit python
+This section will provide how to use the Snowflake Query Plugin using flytekit python.

 Installation
 ------------